Women in water governance, TROSA Project

 “Mero PathanPaathan Maa RUWDUC ko Sath” Program

-Since 2018, RUWDUC’s ongoing scholarship program has distributed 332 academic scholarships to low-income students throughout Nepal’s Kailali and Dadeldhura districts.
+Since 2018, RUWDUC’s ongoing scholarship program has distributed over 300 academic scholarships to low-income students throughout Nepal’s Kailali and Dadeldhura districts.
 The majority of scholarships have been awarded to female students from lower castes.

 Photo Credit: RUWDUC